Munson Healthcare to Provide COVID-19 Update on Tuesday - 9 & 10 News

 You can view the press conference from 11-11:45 a.m. on 9&10 Plus.

-Munson Healthcare Chief Medical Officer Dr. Christine Nefcy will be joined by Munson Healthcare Chief Marketing and Communications Officer and Vice President Dianne Michalek; Wendy Hirschenberger, Health Officer for Grand Traverse County Health Department; Dr. Jennifer Morse, Medical Director of District Health Department #10; Heidi Britton, CEO of Northwest Michigan Health Services; and Lisa Peacock, Health Officer of Benzie-Leelanau District Health Department and Health Department of Northwest Michigan
+Munson Healthcare Chief Medical Officer Dr. Christine Nefcy will be joined by Munson Healthcare Chief Marketing and Communications Officer and Vice President Dianne Michalek; and Bonnie Kruszka, Vice President and Chief Nursing Officer, Ambulatory Services, Munson Healthcare.

 The six will be providing updates and taking your questions.